Donna Marie Merritt: Personal life

 Merritt was born in Rome, NY, on January 6, 1965, spent much of her childhood in Texas, and moved to Connecticut when in high school.
 Merritt earned an A.S. in Early Childhood Education from Mattatuck Community College, a B.S. in Elementary Education from Central Connecticut State University (graduating first in her class), and an M.S. in Psychology from Central Connecticut State University (with a 4.0 GPA).

 Donna Marie Merritt (maiden name: Mulcahy) has also written under the name Donna Pitino and a variety of pseudonyms.
-She lives with husband Stew Merritt and has two adult daughters and one adult stepson.
+She lives with husband Stew Merritt; they have three children and three grandchildren.

 Career

-Donna Marie Merritt spent 14 years as an elementary and middle school teacher before devoting her time to writing.
-Her first children's book, Let’s Eat!, was published by Abrams Learning Trends in 2004.
+Donna Marie Merritt spent 15 years as an elementary and middle school teacher before devoting her time to writing and working as a librarian.
+Her first children's book, Let's Eat!, was published by Abrams Learning Trends in 2004.
 Her contributions to the Big Book Math™ and Big Book Science™ series won the Teachers’ Choice Award from Learning Magazine in 2007 and 2009.
-Her book Too-Tall Tina was part of the Math Matters® series from Kane Press that won Learning’s Teachers’ Choice Award for Children's Books in 2008.
+Her book Too-Tall Tina was part of the Math Matters® series from Kane Press that won Learning's Teachers’ Choice Award for Children's Books in 2008.